 Clay was also rather rare in the earlier days of the game, only available on coastal areas.
 Make a boat and get to searchin'!

-As a matter of fact, Clay is a strange example of this, as it's rarer than diamonds, but easier to find.
-There's a decent amount grouped near water, but only near water.
+As a matter of fact, Clay was a strange example of this, as it was rarer than diamonds, but easier to find: decent amounts were grouped near water, but only near water.
 Diamond is just really really deep and spread out.
+The addition of biomes such as the Swamp (which has clay lining many of its marshes) and Mesas (made almost entirely of multicolored clay) makes clay much more common.

 Cookies were this for a long time, to the point that they became a sort of trophy.
 This changed once cocoa beans became farmable and could be easily found in jungle biomes, instead of just in dungeon chests.